jiapivialiu/trendfilter-py/docs/README.md

-# Documentation for trendfilter-py
+# Documentation for trendfilter

-This directory contains the documentation for the trendfilter-py package.
+This directory contains the documentation for the trendfilter package.

 ## Building Documentation